-- The agency will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - Participate in additional job fairs to recruit females, racial/ethnic minorities, and individuals with disabilities. - Utilize statewide vendor(s) for advertising professional positions with organizations such as Diversity Minnesota, Minnesota Council of Nonprofits, Indeed, LinkedIn, etc. - Use LinkedIn job posting feature to search for applicants, which we have been successful in obtaining qualified protected candidates. - Establish relationships with various local universities/colleges and students who identify as having a disability to recruit for entry-level positions. - Advertise the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Continue to use the EEO tag line on all job postings and advertisements per statewide template requirements. - Continue to publish recruitment materials and media depicting individuals representing protected groups. - Review/evaluate job postings to eliminate non-inclusive language. - Continue developing a pipeline for entry-level jobs across job categories by using Statewide internship opportunities like Right Track, Step Up, Urban Scholar, and Star of the North Fellows. - The agency plans to hire a DEI Coordinator in 2024 who will be responsible in overseeing agency-wide recruitment training efforts for all managers and supervisors.
+- The agency will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to consider females, persons with disabilities, and racial or ethnic minorities applicants for all positions for which they qualify. - Monitor recruitment and hiring data and report to agency leadership regularly.
+Identify trends and issues and propose corrective actions where appropriate. - Use LinkedIn job posting feature to search for applicants, which recruitment data analysis shows to be a successful sourcing channel for highly qualified applicants. - Advertise the Connect 700 program to attract qualified persons with disabilities by providing a link to MMB's website. - Continue to use the EEO tagline on all job postings and advertisements. - Continue to publish recruitment materials and media depicting individuals representing protected groups. - Review/evaluate job postings to eliminate non-inclusive language. - Develop a pipeline for entry-level jobs across job categories by using Statewide internship opportunities like Right Track, Step Up, Urban Scholar, and Star of the North Fellows.